interledger/helm-charts/README.md

 ### :mega: Discussions

-Discussions are where we have conversations about Rafiki.
+Discussions are where we have conversations about helm-charts.

 If you would like to discuss topics about the broader ecosystem, have a new idea, or want to show off your work - join us in [discussions](https://github.com/interledger/helm-charts/discussions).